 Model the behaviour you expect

-- model self-discipline, self-care and healthy, safe behaviours
+- model self-care and healthy, safe behaviours

 - be balanced in your use of screen technology

 - admit your mistakes without making excuses.
 This shows you don't see yourself as perfect or have all the answers

 Your young person is becoming more independent but still needs the security of parents, home and family.

 - be dependable and consistent so young people know what to expect

 - provide structure and routine around things like school, homework, sleep and activity